-- 1. Apply right aileron and right rudder simultaneously. - 2.
-As the bank decreases, ease the back pressure on the yoke. - 3.
+- 1. Apply right aileron and enough right rudder to keep the ball centered. - 2.
+As the bank decreases, ease off the back pressure on the yoke. - 3.
 When the plane is level neutralize the rudder, ailerons, and elevators.

 If the rudder is used too little in a turn, slipping occurs.
 If it is used too much, skidding occurs.
 A slipping turn feels like you are sliding toward the inside of the turn.
 A skidding turn feels like a turn in a car, where you tend to slide to the outside of the turn.